mever-team/FairBench/docs/reports.md

 mean_across_branches = fb.reduce(report, fb.mean, name="avg")
 max_abs_across_branches = fb.reduce(report, fb.budget, expand=fb.ratio, transform=fb.abs)
 ```

+:warning: You will typically want to perform custom reductions on
+an *accreport* or a manually generated report for some non-fairness-related
+evaluation measures.
+You can then combine the outcome of reduction
+with some other report, such as other reduction reports.

 Recuction creates new reports that comprise only one branch.
 The branch's name is dynamically derived by parameters